 E = The extramural letters deemed sufficient for recruitment may suffice for these proposed appointments.
 Letters do not need to be arm's length.
-See advisory #AA2014-01.

 L = Actions that require extramural letters but do not need arm's length letters.

 C = Some Federation title series include clientele letters for certain advancement actions (see UCD 220AF).